Saddle Rock, New York: Government

-Village Government
+Village government

-As of August 2022, the Mayor of Saddle Rock is Dan Levy, the Deputy Mayor is David H. Schwartz, and the Village Trustees are Manny Alani, Alex Kishinevsky, and Ronen Ben-Josef.
-The mayor, deputy mayor, and trustee positions are unpaid, volunteer positions.
+As of August 2023, the Mayor of Saddle Rock is Dan Levy, the Deputy Mayor is David H. Schwartz, and the Village Trustees are Manny Alani, Alex Kishinevsky, and Ronen Ben-Josef.
+The mayor, deputy mayor, and trustee positions are all unpaid, volunteer positions.

 The following is a list of the Mayors of Saddle Rock', from 1911 to present:

 Representation in higher government

 Town representation

-Saddle Rock is located in the Town of North Hempstead's 5th district, which as of August 2022 is represented on the Town Board by David A. Adhami (R–Great Neck).
+Saddle Rock is located in the Town of North Hempstead's 5th council district, which as of August 2023 is represented on the North Hempstead Town Council by David A. Adhami (R–Great Neck).

 Nassau County representation

-Saddle Rock is located in Nassau County's 10th Legislative district, which as of August 2022 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).
+Saddle Rock is located in Nassau County's 10th Legislative district, which as of August 2023 is represented in the Nassau County Legislature by Mazi Melesa Pilip (R–Great Neck).

 New York State representation

 New York State Assembly

-Saddle Rock is located in the New York State Assembly's 16th Assembly district, which as of August 2022 is represented in the New York State Assembly by Gina Sillitti (D–Manorhaven).
+Saddle Rock is located in the New York State Assembly's 16th State Assembly district, which as of August 2023 is represented by Gina L. Sillitti (D–Manorhaven).

 New York State Senate

-Saddle Rock is located in the New York State Senate's 7th State Senate district, which as of August 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Saddle Rock is located in the New York State Senate's 7th State Senate district, which as of August 2023 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Saddle Rock is located in New York's 3rd congressional district, which as of August 2022 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Saddle Rock is located in New York's 3rd congressional district, which as of August 2023 is represented in the United States Congress by George A. Santos (R).